About 284 Mln People Used Drugs Worldwide In 2020, UN Report - UrduPoint

 About 284 Mln People Used Drugs Worldwide In 2020, UN Report

-UNITED NATIONS, (UrduPoint / Pakistan Point News - 28th Jun, 2022 ) ::Some 284 million people between the age of 15 and 24 used drugs worldwide in 2020, a 26% increase over the previous decade, the UN Office on Drugs and Crime (UNODC) revealed in a new report.
+UNITED NATIONS, (UrduPoint / Pakistan Point News - 29th Jun, 2022 ) :Some 284 million people between the age of 15 and 24 used drugs worldwide in 2020, a 26% increase over the previous decade, the UN Office on Drugs and Crime (UNODC) revealed in a new report.

 In Africa and Latin America, those under 35 represent most of the people being treated for drug use disorders.